 Everything is manual, and you have to really work to get any sort of image.
-Mistakes will often end up in fogged film or useless photos.
-As a bonus you get to look like a total clown with a loupe around your neck and a dark cloth over your head.
+Mistakes will often end up with fogged film or useless photos.
+As a bonus, you get to look like a total clown with a loupe around your neck and a dark cloth over your head.

 Two: further to my points above, it’s really challenging.
 Your subject needs to understand that ‘don’t move’ really means ‘don’t move’.
 If the subject looks away, turns their head… The process starts all over again.
 Open the lens, focus, close the lens, put in the film and then make the exposure has to be done in lockstep or the photo is lost.

 Forget to tighten a knob on the camera?
 The image is out of focus.
 Forget to close the lens?
 The film is fogged.
 I find that I have to give my entire attention to the process and the experience of shooting large format.
 If I lose my train of thought I pay for it.

 And, as mentioned above, your subject also has to be completely on-side and a full participant in the process.
 Asking this much from a sitter can be hard to do, and it can be a strangely cozy experience.
 Generally, you’re in their personal space, and you’re asking for a lot of patience from them, even if you’re quick.
 You have to give specific direction and be willing to ask again and again for something if what you’re seeing is not quite right.
 It can be rather unnerving, both for the photographer and the subject if you’re not relaxed about it.